Hetchell/GI-Minty/documentation/genshin/obfuscation-protection/vmprotect.md

 VMProtect is a commercially available software packer used by Genshin Impact.
 You can read more about it at https://vmpsoft.com/.
+Do note that VMProtect greatly exaggerates their claims of how well it works - many of its features are not unique to its application.
+Virtualization, mutation, watermarking, control flow flattening, anti-debugging, and so on are well-known (and frequently bypassed) methods of software protection.

 The source code for VMProtect was leaked a while ago.
 If you want to study it, see https://github.com/classic130/VMProtect-Source (I have a copy of this saved on my storage device in case it gets DMCA removed).